 The foundation mission is to educate and empower underprivileged youth and families in our community to achieve their life and career goals, while building stronger communities that support the betterment of younger people.
 Thus we are “touching and changing lives.”

-Our goal is to provide services and resources such as Community Outreach, Career Development Tools, Financial Literacy, College Tours, Life Skills, Mentoring, Camps, and Sport Information and Programs.
+Our goal is to provide services and resources such as Community Outreach, Hunger Relief Promoting Health and Wellness, Career Development Tools, Financial Literacy, College Tours, Life Skills, Mentoring, Camps, and Sport Information and Programs.

 HARRY DOUGLAS IV